iFoggz/Netdata-Test/README.md

 * Netdata charts for gridcoin

 # Tested on
-* Ubuntu/Debian install Install Passes
+* Ubuntu/Debian install Install Passes XD.
+Debian should be the same but feel free to test.

 # Needs testing on.
 * Fedora